flink-extended/feathub-examples/flink-read-write-mysql/README.md

 # Step-By-Step Instructions

-Please execute the following commands under the `flink-read-write-redis` folder to run this example.
+Please execute the following commands under the `flink-read-write-mysql` folder to run this example.

 1. Install FeatHub pip package with FlinkProcessor dependencies.